Pirate FlagPirates and PrivateersPirate Flag

 Hostile Seas: A Mission in Pirate Waters

-By J. L. Savidge
+by J. L. Savidge

-Dundurn, 2013, ISBN 978-1-4597-1937-8, $22.99 / £15.99
+Dundurn, 2013, ISBN 978-1-4597-1937-8, US $22.99 / UK £15.99

 At the end of some chapters are fictional vignettes about Abdi, a young boy who grows up during the civil war that destroys his country and ultimately leads him to become a pirate.
-Its presence helps to make the story more personal, to see what life in Somalia through his eyes, rather than the eyes of those who fight against or who become victims of piracy.
+Its presence helps to make the story more personal, to see life in Somalia through his eyes, rather than the eyes of those who fight against him or who become victims of piracy.

-Savidge does an excellent job of bringing to life the men and women she served with, the problems they encounter, and the strains each must deal with during a long deployment when they are separated from family and friends.
+Savidge does an excellent job of bringing to life the men and women she serves with, the problems they encounter, and the strains each must deal with during a long deployment when they are separated from family and friends.
 When mechanical problems interfere with the ship’s mission, her account of the pirates’ attack on one of the WFP ships makes you feel as if you are on the frigate’s bridge, tensely awaiting news of what happens to the merchantman and her crew.
 Although the piracy information is dated, it is no less important, and her personal perspective and insights are a refreshing change from the more academic accounts that focus purely on Somali piracy.

-Review Copyrighted ©2014 Cindy Vallar
+Review Copyright ©2018 Cindy Vallar

 Home